mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

     print(params)

 The call to :py:func:`~mitsuba.python.util.traverse()` in the second-to-last line serves this purpose.
-It returns a dictionary-like :py:class:`mitsuba.python.util.ParameterMap` instance, which exposes modifiable and differentiable scene parameters.
+It returns a dictionary-like :py:class:`mitsuba.python.util.SceneParameters` instance, which exposes modifiable and differentiable scene parameters.
 Passing it to ``print()`` yields the following summary (abbreviated):

 .. code-block:: text

-    ParameterMap[
+    SceneParameters[
         ...
       * box.reflectance.value,
       * white.reflectance.value,